Forthcoming. “Greasing the Wheels of Commerce? Corruption and Foreign Investment.” The Journal of Politics (with Weiyi

 Complex Dependence in Foreign Direct Investment: Network Theory and Empirical Analysis (with John Schoeneman & Bruce Desmarais)

 Monopoly Rents, Institutions, and Bribery (with Qing Deng)

-Abstract: Why do firms pay bribes?
-We extend the literature by examining the role of one overlooked industry characteristic—fixed asset intensity—in shaping firms’ incentive to bribe.
-High fixed asset intensity creates natural entry barriers, thereby giving rise to market concentration and opportunities for monopoly rent extraction.
+Abstract: Why do some firms pay more bribes than others?
+We extend the literature by examining the role of one crucial, but overlooked industry characteristic—fixed asset intensity—in shaping firms’ bribe payments.
+High fixed asset intensity creates natural entry barriers, thereby leading to market concentration and opportunities for monopoly rent extraction.
 High rents, in turn, increase the value of government officials’ “control rights” and thus their incentive to engage in predatory behavior.
 Firms in fixed-asset intensive industries therefore have strong incentives to pay bribes in exchange for de facto property rights.
-Strong legal institutions, on the other hand, help mitigate the incentive to engage in this quid pro quo by providing security for property rights and increasing the risk for government officials’ behaving corruptly.
+We further posit that strong legal institutions weaken this quid pro quo by providing security for property rights and increasing the risk for government officials’ behaving corruptly.
 We find empirical support for our arguments based on data from a large firm survey in China.
-Our mediation analysis shows that fixed asset intensity leads to more bribery by causing market concentration.
-The findings of this study have important implications for governance and industrial regulations in developing countries.
+Our findings have important implications for governance and industrial regulations in developing countries.

 Attitudes toward Foreign Direct Investment: Evidence from China